-Xi Jinping back to business, Chinese modernization can’t wait
+Xi Jinping is back to business.
+Chinese modernization can’t wait

 Editorial extracted from the latest issue of Red River dated April 17, 2023

-Emmanuel Macron‘s stop-over in Guangzhou, April 7, was part of Xi Jinping’s provincial tour in Guangdong.
+Emmanuel Macron‘s stop-over in Guangzhou on April 7 was part of Xi Jinping’s provincial tour in Guangdong.
 Once the French presidential plane left Chinese airspace, the Chinese leader unfolded his priority agenda on the economic and security fronts.

-On April 11, Xi Jinping visited the Southern War Zone in his capacity as Chairman of the Central Military Commission to inspect the Naval Staff in particular.
+On April 11, Xi Jinping visited the Southern War Zone as Chairman of the Central Military Commission to inspect the Naval Staff in particular.
 Since 2016, China has had 5 war zones (zhanqu), compared to 7 military regions previously (junqu).
-The major organizational difference being the establishment of an integrated joint command, at the expense of the leadership of the Army.
-Since then, the Southern War Zone has been in charge of designing and implementing naval military exercises in the China Sea and in the Taiwan Strait, the last of which was held from… April 8 to 10.
+The primary organizational difference being the establishment of an integrated joint command at the expense of the leadership of the Army.
+Since then, the Southern War Zone has been in charge of designing and implementing naval military exercises in the China Sea and the Taiwan Strait, the last of which was held from April 8 to 10.